liuxingzhi/pyfun/README.md

 instruction:

-control luoxiaohei using mouse and shoot at huangshou win points if destroy enemy lose if touched by enemy
+control luoxiaohei using mouse and shoot at huangshou <br>
+win points if destroy enemy <br>
+lose if touched by enemy <br>